rloutlaw/JavaSDKDocs/outlawSDKDocs/download.md

 ## Azure management

-The [Azure Management Libraries for Java](https://github.com/Azure/azure-sdk-for-java) lets you create and manage your Azure resources.
+The [Azure Management Libraries for Java](https://github.com/Azure/azure-sdk-for-java) let you create and manage your Azure resources.

 Add the Azure resource management libraries for Java to your project with the following Maven dependency: